MetroMini

 The MetroMini minibus system was a major part of the public transport system of Jakarta.
 There were reportedly over 3,000 buses in the MetroMini fleet in mid-2012.
 The buses are similar to the parallel Kopaja system which also provides transport services, on different routes, across Jakarta.
 The distinctive MetroMini buses are orange and blue with a white stripe running along the length of the bus.
 Buses provide seating for around 20-30 people with, often, an equal number crammed into limited standing room so the buses are often overcrowded.
-But at 2015 Jakarta Governor Basuki Tjahaja Purnama stopped all of MetroMini's bus operations because of a MetroMini vs KRL Commuter Line crash.
+But at 2015 Jakarta Governor Basuki Tjahaja Purnama ordered a complete termination of MetroMini's bus operations, following an incident involving a MetroMini bus and KRL Commuterline train.
 If MetroMini wants to operate again, it has to join Transjakarta like the Kopaja as a feeder bus.
 Many routes are/will replaced/replaced by Minitrans and Metrotrans buses.

 Policy issues

 There is considerable public debate in Jakarta about the services provided by the minibus fleets.
 The minibus systems are, at best, only loosely regulated.
 They are part of the large informal sector which underpins the more formalised part of the Jakarta economy.

 On one hand, the buses are cheap and plentiful.
 On the other hand, passengers frequently complain about the quality of services.
 For example, safety is often compromised by this practice of overloading.
 In addition, the drivers are often reckless and do not pay attention to traffic signs and other traffic.
 Like the Kopaja buses, the MetroMini bus diesel vehicles are often badly maintained and contribute significant amounts of pollution in Jakarta.
 Indeed, many of the buses are known to operate without such basic equipment as handbrakes and speedometers.
 Some observers take the view that the structure of the Minibus system, which is largely run by individuals operating in a semi-legal manner, needs to be better regulated.
 In principle, bus operators are required to abide by Indonesian laws and regulations about public transportation.
 But in practice, operators often ignore these laws.
 For example, in principle, public transport is required to be provided by legal firms which have a corporate structure but this is generally not the case with the MetroMini buses.
 Some bus owners are reported to have formed a cooperative but the corporate arrangements are described as "ramshackle."